YottaDB/YDBDoc/MessageRecovery/about.rst

 * 3 indicates the YottaDB component that generates the message, its severity, and a short description of its implication(s).
 * 4 suggests action(s) to take when the message appears.

 This manual can be used with YottaDB on any of its supported platforms.
-However, because in some instances the suggested actions are more useful when platform-specific information is provided, the following conventions are used, as necessary.
+However, because in some instances the suggested actions are more useful when platform-specific information is provided, the following conventions are used as necessary.

 Although the terms "host shell command" and "file-specification" have some platform-specification connotations, they are used in their most generic sense throughout this manual.
 The former describes commands that originate from the host operating system, rather than from YottaDB.
 The latter may refer to a simple file name or a full directory path to that file.

 An "initiating instance" is always the instance that first records a transaction (including non-TP mini-transactions).
-A "replicating instance" is always following the action of an "originating instance", previously called "root primary".
+A "replicating instance" is always the instance following the action of an "originating instance", previously called "root primary".
 We have called secondaries that replicate propagating primaries, but they are not originating instances.

 ---------------------------------
 Following Up on Suggested Actions